-There are too many investment opportunities being peddled today by fiduciaries who rely on the fees generated with complex investing vehicles.
+Too many investment opportunities are being peddled today by fiduciaries who rely on the fees generated with complex investing vehicles.

 So, why haven’t they told us about Real Estate Syndications?
-Becasue syndications are the exact opposite and have many benefits mainstream advisors won’t let you in on. and I’m not saying this just because it’s what we offer our investors.
+Because syndications are the opposite and have many benefits, mainstream advisors won’t let you in on.
+And I’m not saying this just because it’s what we offer our investors.

 Syndications have been a well-kept secret for a long time.
-Syndication opportunities can offer investors a chance to allocate a portion of their financial portfolios into tangible assets with simple, transparent business models and experienced operators.
+However, syndication opportunities can allow investors to allocate a portion of their financial portfolios into tangible assets with simple, transparent business models and experienced operators.

 Real Estate Syndications provide passive investors with benefits other investment vehicles simply can’t.